borisrorsvort/simple-portfolio/_posts/2018-02-11-you-probably-don-t-need-an-automatic-admin-framework.md

 I heard many times «it does what we need it to do».
 I also noticed that these companies did’nt have any designers at the time, which is imho one of the biggest problem.

-Unless the company is «design driven», it does not often considers admin **internal users as «normal user»** and disregards their needs for good interfaces (If you wonder what I mean, [check these principles](https://www.nngroup.com/articles/ten-usability-heuristics/)).
+Unless the company is «design driven», it does not often consider admin **internal users as «normal users»** and disregards their needs for good interfaces (If you wonder what I mean, [check these principles](https://www.nngroup.com/articles/ten-usability-heuristics/)).

-As users tend to accomodate bad ui, it may seem it’s not important for them, but think about the time they loose with your bad ui and the effect on their mood on the daily work.
+As users tend to accomodate bad ui, it may seem it’s not important for them.
+Yet think about the time they loose with bad ui and how it affects their mood daily.

 You can hear these poor internal users think: